bugsbio/lein-tern/README.md

 An in-depth guide to extending Tern to work with more datastores is in the works, but for now, take a look at the `Migrator` protocol defined in [src/tern/db.clj](https://github.com/bugsbio/lein-tern/blob/master/src/tern/db.clj).
 If you create a type that implements this protocol for your datastore, and register it with Tern by calling `(tern.implementations/register :yourdatastoresubprotocol ->YourMigrator)` (where `->YourMigrator` is a constructor function that takes a single argument, the Tern config map), in the configuration function you defined in your `project.clj`, you should be good to go.

+## What's next?

+Apart from supporting more commands and more datastores, the fact that Tern migrations are just Clojure maps leads to some interesting possibilities for exploration.
+What if you slurp your project's entire history of migrations, and merge them?
+Can they be merged in such a way as to eliminate changes that were later reverted or replaced, leaving you with a single, simple script to create a fresh database for your project in the shape it is now?

 ## Contributing